K-PaaS/application-platform-guide-eng/architecture/portal/vm_type.md

 <br><br>

 ## System Configuration Diagram
-The AP Portal of VM Type can be divided into two parts, Portal API and Portal UI.
+The AP Portal of VM Type is composed of two parts: Portal API and Portal UI.
 The configuration and specification of Portal API and Portal UI are as follows.
 <br>